 PLUS Forth Valley

-Starting in 1988 as one project PLUS has grown over the years, introducing new projects which target specific age ranges, support needs and individual outcomes
+Starting in 1988 as one project PLUS has grown over the years, introducing new projects which focus on specific age ranges, support needs and individual outcomes

-Services are primarily separated by age, into our under 5’s service, children and young people from ages 5 -17, and our adults services which caters to those over 18 years of age.
+Services are primarily separated by age, into our under 5’s service, children and young people from ages 5 -17, and our adults services which supports young adults aged 18+.

-For more information about specific projects, please see the information below.
-Or to find out more information about a specific service, or to make a general enquiry, please use our enquiry form to contact us direct by clicking here.
+For more information about specific projects, please see below.
+To find out more information about a specific service, or to make a general enquiry, please use our enquiry form to contact us direct by clicking here.

 Play and Chat @ PLUS